ahsr-cell/HDP_pipeline/README.md

 ![HDP pipeline overview](/docs/images/HDP_overview.png)

 **HDP pipeline** is a bioinformatics pipeline for standardised mutational signature extraction using [HDP](https://github.com/nicolaroberts/hdp).
+This pipeline was developed in conjunction with the [mSigHdp pipeline](https://github.com/ahsr-cell/mSigHdp_pipeline), another mutation signature extraction pipeline that may be of interests to users.

 There are four main processes of the pipeline: Validation, HDP, SigProfilerPlotting, and SigProfilerAssignment.

 The pipeline executes all four processes (by default).
 Validation runs first, followed by HDP.
 The results of HDP (i.e., a matrix containing the *de novo* signatures) are subsequently fed to [SigProfilerPlotting](https://github.com/AlexandrovLab/SigProfilerPlotting) for signature spectra plotting and [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment) for a preliminary decomposition.
 Validation and HDP will always run, but depending on user needs, SigProfilerPlotting and SigProfilerAssignment can be turned off.
 The pipeline is compatible with the following mutation type classifications: SBS96, DBS78, ID83.

 ### Validation
 The validation step of the pipeline serves two purposes.
-First, it checks the input matrices' format(s) (e.g., for the input mutational matrix, is it in the standardised SigProfiler format: mutation types as rows, samples as columns).
+First, it checks the input matrices' format(s), (e.g., for the input mutational matrix, is it in the standardised SigProfiler format: mutation types as rows, samples as columns).
 If they are not in the required format, the pipeline will stop and print out (in error logs), which input is incorrectly formatted.
+See [Inputs](https://github.com/ahsr-cell/HDP_pipeline?tab=readme-ov-file#input-files) for more information on required formatting.

-Second, the pipeline provides functionality to automatically calculate resource requirements.
+Second, the pipeline provides functionality to automatically calculate resource requirements for HDP runs.
+HDP memory and runtime requirements scale with sample number and maximum mutation burden.
+Within the HDP pipeline, linear mixed-effects models are used to approximate memory requirements, accounting for sample number and mutation burden.
+The pipeline take the inputted mutation matrix, calculate these two metrics, use the linear mixed-effect model to calculate the memory requirement, and finally pass this value for each HDP chain.

 ### HDP
 HDP uses hierarchical Dirichlet processes to identify mutational signatures present within samples.